Housewarming Gift Giving and Jewish Tradition

 -“Sugar and so your life shall always have sweetness”

 In all things Jewish, food is a staple and welcome for every occasion, especially housewarming.
 To bestow best wishes and good luck in the new home, a food gift of traditional (and delectable!) items is recommended.
 Challah, wine, cookies, rugelach, cakes, babka, candies, chocolates and nuts are all excellent choices.
-Visit our Jewish Housewarming department for a variety of gifts and gift baskets.

 In addition to food gifts, Judaica including artwork and ritual items such as mezuzot, Shabbat Candlesticks, and holiday items are also appropriate gifts.